RRSig/pythonfinalproject/README.md

 A tutorial of how to integrate SQL, Python, and API to provide basic statistics and visualizations regarding Museum data in the United States.
+This tutorial could be used in a classroom setting or project to introduce or reinforce content.